 The Ordinary Shares trade in CAD on the TSX and GBP on the LSE and, accordingly, the variation in exchange rates between the USD, CAD and GBP may also affect the market price of the Company's shares on the TSX and LSE.

-Refer to the section "Currency and Exchange Rates" for information on exchange rates of the Tenge, Somoni, Lari and GBP relative to the USD.
+Refer to the section "Currency and Exchange Rates" for 2016 exchange rate data for certain currencies relevant to the Company, relative to the U.S. Dollar.